 New and established patient office visits.

 For codes 99202—99215, time may be used to select the code whether or not counseling and or coordination of care dominates the service.
 There is no change to the time rule for other E/M services in 2021.
+The rules for inpatient services, observation, ED visits, consultations, home visits, domiciliary care visits and nursing home visits continue to use the 1995/1997 guidelines.
 Using time when billing for codes 99202—99215 requires a face-to-face service by the physician, advanced practice registered nurse (APRN), or physician assistant (PA).

 New time rules for office services

 The new CPT® rules allow all of these services, listed below, to be included in the total practitioner time, used to select a CPT® code.

 Physician/other qualified health care professional time includes the following activities, when performed:

 - preparing to see the patient (eg, review of tests)